Pravargolecha2011229/IADAI205-2013409-Jwal-Patel-2405460-Pravar-Golecha/README.md

 * Group size
 * Cultural interests

-The system converts this information into a structured prompt and sends it to the Gemini AI model.
+The system converts this information into a structured prompt and sends it to the Grok AI model.
 The AI then generates a detailed travel itinerary that includes recommended activities, cultural experiences, and travel suggestions.

 Users can save generated itineraries to their personal travel history.